What's Love Got to Do with It (song)

-"What's Love Got to Do with It" is a song written by Graham Lyle and Terry Britten, and recorded by American singer Tina Turner for her fifth studio album, Private Dancer (1984).
-Capitol Records released it as a single from Private Dancer in May 1984 and became Turner's biggest-selling single.
+"What's Love Got to Do with It" is a song written by Graham Lyle and Terry Britten, and recorded by Tina Turner for her fifth studio album, Private Dancer (1984).
+Capitol Records released it as a single from Private Dancer in May 1984 and it eventually became Turner's biggest-selling single.

-Although Turner had already scored a late-1983 top 30 hit with her rendition of Al Green's "Let's Stay Together", "What's Love Got to Do with It" gave her first and only Billboard Hot 100 number-one single, selling over 2,000,000 copies worldwide.
+Although Turner had already scored a late-1983 top 30 hit with her rendition of Al Green's "Let's Stay Together", "What's Love Got to Do with It" became her biggest hit single on the Billboard Hot 100, reaching #1 and selling over 2,000,000 copies worldwide.
 At the time, aged 44, Turner became the oldest solo female artist to top the Hot 100.
 It was the second-biggest single of 1984 in the United States and the 17th-biggest in the United Kingdom, where it peaked at number three on the UK Singles Chart.
-"What's Love Got to Do with It" received three awards at the 27th Annual Grammy Awards: Record of the Year, Song of the Year and Best Female Pop Vocal Performance.
+"What's Love Got to Do with It" received three awards at the 27th Annual Grammy Awards: Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.
 In 1993, the song's title was used as the title for the biographical film based on Turner's life.

+In 2003, it was included in VH1's list of the "100 Best Songs of the Past 25 Years".

-In 2012, "What's Love Got to Do with It" was inducted into the Grammy Hall of Fame, giving Turner her third Grammy Hall of Fame award.
-The song ranked number 309 on Rolling Stone's list of the "500 Greatest Songs of All Time" and at 134 in their 2021 update.
+In 2012, "What's Love Got to Do with It" was inducted into the Grammy Hall of Fame, marking Turner's third Grammy Hall of Fame award.
+The song ranked number 309 on Rolling Stone's list of the "500 Greatest Songs of All Time" and at number 134 in their 2021 updated list.
 It also ranked number 38 on RIAA's "Songs of the Century" list.
 Several musical artists have covered "What's Love Got to Do with It" and experienced commercial success with their renditions.
 American rapper Warren G released a hip hop version in 1996, and in July 2020, Norwegian DJ and producer Kygo released a remix of the song.